The Whitney

 The title, ” America Is Hard to See,” comes from a poem by Robert Frost and a political documentary by Emile de Antonio.

 My trips to NYC aren’t complete until we do what’s become the new normal.
-The girls and I spent a lovely neither rainy nor cloudy day walking to brunch at a little Italian restaurant on the upper east side, manicures at our fave Blooming Nails, taking the dreaded Metro downtown to the Whitney and finishing off the night with dinner in the Union Square area.
-With all this strolling, I was able to get in 14,000 steps in my flats that I brought along (the heels were just for my outfit photo).
+The girls and I spent a lovely, neither rainy nor cloudy day walking to brunch at a little Italian restaurant on the Upper East Side, getting manicures at our fave Blooming Nails, taking the dreaded Metro downtown to the Whitney, and finishing off the night with dinner in the Union Square area.
+With all this strolling, I could get in 14,000 steps in the flats I brought along (the heels were just for my outfit photo).

 I walked 6 miles with 14, 497 steps.
 My goal is at least 10,000 per day as monitored by my Fitbit App.

 Thumbs Up ?? for The Whitney Museum’s new location on the Hudson River and the well-curated “America Is Hard To See” exhibit.
-America is actually easy to see at The Whitney.
-If you are planning a visit to Manhattan be sure to include this stop.
+America is easy to see at The Whitney.
+If you are planning a visit to Manhattan, include this stop.

-A special thank you to my daughter Channing for my wonderful photos.
+A special thank you to my daughter Channing for my beautiful photos.

 Have a fabulous week!